Mayrlab/tiger-seq/README.md

 - `img` - *output* images
 - `tbl` - *output* tables

+All code is expected to be executed with this repository as the present working directory.
+If opening as an R Project in RStudio, make sure to set the Project folder as the working directory.

 ### Source Code
 The primary source code is found in the `analysis` folder.
 Folders and files are numbered in the expected order of execution.